 - Copy of Mat McLachlan’s definitive guide to the Western Front, Walking with the Anzacs

 - Souvenir cap, document wallet and luggage tag

 HOW TO BOOK: Contact our reservations team on 1300 880 340 or click enquiry button below and leave your details.
 Deposit is 30% of selling price.

 *From price per person, twin share, land only.
-Please enquire for single passenger prices and for 2018 prices.
+Please enquire for single passenger prices.
 Ask about our airfare deals, which offer great discounts when booked in conjunction with our tours.